pkp/pkp-docs/dev/api/index.md

 ### Cookies

 Cookie-based authentication can be used when you are making a request from the same domain name as the application.
+No special authentication is required.
 When a request is made from the user's browser, the browser will send the cookies to the server.

-A CSRF token must be sent with every `POST`, `PUT` or `DELETE` request when using cookie-based authentication.
-Read more about the [CSRF Token](http://localhost:4000/dev/ui-library/dev/#/pages/csrf).

 ### API Token